 I make vegan Caesar salads often now using a dressing made with raw cashews, lemon juice, and capers to mimic the briny flavor of the non-vegan variety.
 Sometimes I use a little seaweed, too.
 I love making Caesar salad with romaine lettuce as a base, but it’s also really great with kale.

-I’ve had a few people reach out to hire me for private cooking classes recently, and most of them have requested nut-free recipes due to food allergies.
+A few years ago, I had several people reach out to hire me for private cooking classes recently, and most of them have requested nut-free recipes due to food allergies.
 I love a good challenge, so I headed into the kitchen to experiment.

 The nut-free requests got me thinking about just how many cashews I go through.
 I make cashew dressings, sauces and cheeses so frequently that I have a standing order with Amazon for a 5-pound bag every three months.
 That’s a lot of nuts!
 Maybe it’s time to cut back a little.